 Now if you have gone through them let’s get towards Mobile app security vulnerabilities For this I’ll suggest you first go towards OWASP Mobile Top 10 Giving them a good overview will definitely worth it.

 I’ll also Highly suggest these two Books specifically for Android & IOS app testing

 The Mobile Application Hacker’s Handbook

 iOS Application Security: The Definitive Guide for Hackers and Developers

 For Mobile Applications, I’ll share Two of the Best places I’m currently following to learn and I would highly recommend you guys to have a look at them and giving them a proper read will definitely help you

 Application Security Wiki:

-Application Security Wiki is an initiative to provide all Application security related resources to Security Researchers and developers at one place.
+Application Security Wiki is an initiative to provide all Application security-related resources to Security Researchers and developers in one place.

 Learn IOS Security:

 Summing up Phase #02 of this blog I think by following these resources at and giving them good time one can get pretty good at Bug Hunting.